BFF FILM & FESTIVAL BLOG

 What inspired you to pursue a career in filmmaking?

 I grew up in an African household.
 My mom is Tanzanian.
 We weren't allowed to turn on the television during the week growing up.
-So naturally, I snuck downstairs when everyone was asleep and watched all of the tv shows and films I could get my hands on.
-Childhood first generation rebellion mixed with stubborn curiosity led me down the path of being a broke artist, and I wouldn't have it any other way.
+So naturally, I snuck downstairs when everyone was asleep and watched all of the TV shows and films I could get my hands on.
+Childhood first-generation rebellion mixed with stubborn curiosity led me down the path of being a broke artist, and I wouldn't have it any other way.

 What is something that all filmmakers should keep in mind in order to become better cinematic storytellers?